SamBuckberry/sambuckberry.github.io/index.md

 [**Google Scholar**](https://scholar.google.com.au/citations?hl=en&user=b--b_fUAAAAJ) \| [**ORCID**](https://orcid.org/0000-0003-2388-6046) \| [**LinkedIn**](https://www.linkedin.com/in/sambuckberry/)

 ### About
-I am a biologist with extensive experience in epigenetics, genomics and bioinformatics.
+I am a biologist who works at the intersection of epigenetics, genomics, bioinformatics, medical research and public health.

 I currently lead the Epigenetics program in Indigenous Genomics at the [Telethon Kids Institute](https://www.telethonkids.org.au/our-research/chronic-and-severe-diseases/precision-health/indigenous-genomics/).
-Here, my research is focused at the intersection of genomics, precision medicine and public health to advance chronic disease prediction, prevention, and treatment.
-I also work on innovating ways to incorporate best practices in indigenous data sovereignty, privacy and security into state-of-the-art data systems for public and precision health.
+Here, my research is focused using epigenetics, genomics, and cutting-edge data analytics to advance chronic disease prediction, prevention, and treatment.
+I also work on innovating ways to implement best practices in indigenous data sovereignty, privacy and security into state-of-the-art data systems for public and precision health.

 I am impact-focused and enjoy developing bespoke analysis frameworks for complex biological questions.
 I have broad experience in molecular and cell biology, scientific programming, high-performance computing, statistics and data visualisation.